Arturo Salazar

 Arturo Israel Salazar Martínez (born January 3, 1988), known as Arturo Salazar, is a professional squash player who represented Mexico.
 He reached a career-high world ranking of World No. 36 in January 2011.
-He won two Golds and a Bronze medal at the 2011 Pan American Games, in the Doubles, Team and Singles.
+He won two gold medals and a bronze at the 2011 Pan American Games, in the Doubles, Team and Singles events.
 His twin brother César Orlando Salazar Martínez is also a professional squash player.